 University-funded assistantships may be awarded, competitively, to those students who have applied for an appointment and who are academically eligible.
 A student must be enrolled full-time (i.e., at least eight credit hours per semester) in a specific degree program.
 Note: part-time and non-degree graduate students are not eligible for graduate assistantships or tuition waivers.

 How can I find an assistantship?

-In addition to contacting academic departments, assistantships are occasionally posted on the Career Services website.
+In addition to contacting academic departments, assistantships are occasionally posted on the Career Exploration and Development website.